 echo "The folder which contains files are 'ls'"

-- Save this file (CTRL + O with Nano) give it the name of your command (Example: FileInfos).
+Save this file by pressing CTRL + O with Nano.
+Give it the name of your command.

-- Now you have to modify the CHMOD of the script which you will run by typing:
+Now, you have to modify the CHMOD of the script that you will run by typing:

-- Now you are done!
-Run your command by typing the script name which you moved in /usr/bin.
+You're all done!
+Run your command by typing the script name, which you moved to /usr/bin.